NicolasFlamel1/MWC-Validation-Node/README.md

 * `#define PRUNE_KERNELS`: Removes kernels after they are no longer needed to verify the blockchain.
 * `#define PRUNE_RANGEPROOFS`: Removes rangeproofs after they are no longer needed to verify the blockchain.
 * `#define SET_DESIRED_NUMBER_OF_PEERS=8`: Sets the number of peers that the node will attempt to be connected to.

+### Software that uses this node
+The following is a list of software that uses this node to interact with the MimbleWimble Coin network.
+* [MWC Pay](https://github.com/NicolasFlamel1/MWC-Pay): A MimbleWimble Coin payment processor.
+* [MWC Node Map](https://github.com/NicolasFlamel1/MWC-Node-Map): A map of recently online MimbleWimble Coin nodes.